andysoftdev/ht4w/README.md

 HOW TO BUILD HYPERTABLE FOR WINDOWS
 ===================================

-Building Hypertable for Windows from source requires Microsoft Visual Studio 2010 Professional or better.
+Building Hypertable for Windows from source requires at least Microsoft Visual Studio 2010 Professional.

-###Browse or get the source###
+###Browse through or download the ht4w source###

-* Browse or download the source at [github](http://github.com/andysoftdev/ht4w).
+* Browse through or download the ht4w source from [github](http://github.com/andysoftdev/ht4w).
-  Download the latest sources by pressing the Downloads button and choosing Download.tar.gz or Download.zip.
+  To download the latest sources press the 'Downloads' button and choose one of the following files, either the Download.tar.gz or the Download.zip.

-* Or get the source from the repository, create a projects folder (the path must not contain any spaces) and use:
+* Alternatively, get the source from the repository, create a projects folder (the path must not contain any spaces) and use:

 		mkdir hypertable
 		cd hypertable